 Price:

-Although Cambridge is looking for business partners that are interested in developing it commercially.
+Although Cambridge is looking for business partners who are interested in developing it commercially.
 There is no estimated price at this time, although the Ultegra version of the regular Shimano Di2 system sells for about US$$2,300.